 Both master's and doctoral degree programs in organizational leadership can be completed online.
-Master's degree programs are more common; several schools throughout the United States offer this type of program in a distance learning format.
+Master's degree programs are more common; several schools throughout the United States offer this type of program in a distance-learning format.
 A handful of doctoral degree programs are also available.

-Overview of Online Master's Degree in Organizational Leadership
+Master's in Organizational Leadership

 Online graduate degrees in organizational leadership are available at the master's degree level through private, for-profit universities; they typically result in a Master of Arts.
-However, there are a few public and not-for-profit schools which offer this option as well.
+However, there are a few public and not-for-profit schools that offer this option as well.
 As traditional brick-and-mortar campuses expand their curriculum on the Web, there are expected to be more choices for individuals who want to complete an organizational leadership degree online.

 Enrolling in a master's program requires an undergraduate degree.
 Some organizational leadership programs also require a minimum GPA and GRE or GMAT scores for admittance.
 Completion of a master's degree in organizational leadership typically takes two years; due to its asynchronous online format, program pacing may vary by student.

 Most graduate degrees for organizational leadership offer several concentrations.
 Options may include training and development, not-for-profit management, public administration and higher education.
 Earning a concentration typically requires 15-20 hours of elective courses in addition to core classes.

 Because learning how to communicate effectively is an important part of an organizational leadership curriculum, online programs provide students with networking tools to help facilitate the same interaction that takes place in an on-campus classroom.
 Web-based discussion boards and chat rooms keep students connected to peers and instructors.
 Additionally, some degrees require a 'weekend retreat' in which students receive practical experience through an on-site residency near the end of the program.

 Online master's degree courses for organizational leadership focus on the knowledge and skills necessary to excel in a supervisory role.